chenyk1990/dasdenoising/README.md

 -----------
 ## Examples
-    The "main" directory contains all runable scripts test_figX.m to reproduce all figures in the paper.
+    The "main" directory contains all runable scripts test_figNO.m to reproduce all figures in the paper.

 -----------
 ## Gallery
 The gallery figures of the MATdrr package can be found at
     https://github.com/chenyk1990/dasdenoising-dataonly/tree/main/gallery/
-Each figure in the gallery directory corresponds to a test_figX.m script in the "main" directory with the exactly the same file name (figX.png).
+Each figure in the gallery directory corresponds to a test_figNO.m script in the "main" directory with the exactly the same file name (figNO.png).

 -----------
 ## Dependence Packages